Tlingit language: Word order

-Tlingit word order is SOV when non-pronominal agent and object phrases both exist in the sentence.
-However, there is a strong urge to restrict the argument of the verb phrase to a single non-pronominal noun phrase, with any other phrases being extraposed from the verb phrase.
-If a noun phrase occurs outside of the verb phrase then it is typically represented in the verb phrase by an appropriate pronoun.
+Tlingit is by default an SOV language, but nevertheless word order is quite flexible.
+The SOV order is most apparent when object and (non-pronominal) agent phrases both exist in the sentence.
+However, there is a tendency to restrict the arguments of the verb phrase to a single non-pronominal noun phrase, with any other arguments being integrated into the verb.
+This can cause the appearance of an OSV word order, but it has been shown Tlingit is not an object-initial language.